 Site Ground – I currently use Site Ground to host my website.
 They are extremely easy to use and offer amazing customer service.
 I find this is especially important when you are new to setting up a website and are not 100% sure how everything works.
 They were extremely helpful over the course of getting my website up and running.If you need some help getting started with Site Ground then head over to my post on How to start a food blog.

 Bluehost – When i first started blogging i set my hosting up with bluehost.
 They offer competitive prices and have an easy to use interface.
-They are also the number 1 recommended interface for wordpress.org.
+Bluehost have been recommended as the number 1 interface for wordpress.org.
 They offer 24/7 customer service and are usually quite easy to contact if you have any problems.
 I personally switched to site ground because they were offering a deal at the time which was slightly cheaper than BlueHost, however both are still great hosting sites.

 If you need some help getting yourself set up with bluehost then head over to my post on How to start a food blog which will step you through the whole process.

 VaultPress – Vaultpress is the company that I use to backup Sarah Emily’s Kitchen.
 I would recommend setting up vaultpress when you first start your blog.
 It basically backs up everything that you’ve posted on your blog, including comments and likes.
 This is so important if anything goes wrong.
 Just think all the time and hard work you’ve put into your blog, suddenly all gone.
-Vaultpress stores all of this information for you just incase your blog is wiped and the information can’t be brought back.
+Vaultpress stores all of this information for you just incase your blog is wiped, so you can get all your content back.

 Food Blogger Pro – Food blogger pro is an awesome resource for any food bloggers, new or advanced.
-It’s a subscription based community which offers videos and information for everything you could ever want to know about starting a food blog.
-It’s run by the same people who run Pinch of Yum and i would highly recommend investing in it to get yourself started.
+It’s a subscription based community, which offers videos and information for everything you could ever want to know about starting a food blog.
+Food Blogger Pro is run by the same people who run Pinch of Yum and I would highly recommend investing in it to get yourself started.